indianabutts/tupack_kb/content/en/docs/invoices-billing/understanding-invoice.md

 | **Generic Admin Cost** | This is the admin cost from your pricing schedule.
 The admin charge is to cover your support from the Success Team, the Finance Team and general warehouse administration |
 | **Returns**            | This is the cost for the processing of your returns                                                                                                                       |
 | **Storage costs**      | Calculated from your stock levels throughout the week, these are updated and calculated on a Sunday                                                                       |

+## Understanding your Mintsoft Invoice

+Your Mintsoft invoice will be much more detailed and itemised, so you can really scrutinise where your costs are coming from.

+There are multiple sections